SanketSonje/Day_3_Session1/README.md

 # Emmet
-Emmet is a toolkit for web developers that speeds up the process of writing HTML and CSS by using abbreviations that expand into full code snippets.
+the emmet is a toolkit for web developers that speeds up the process of writing HTML and CSS by using abbreviations that expand into full code snippets.
 It's a huge time-saver and helps you write code faster and more efficiently.

-# Why
-- Saves time while writing repetitive HTML code.
-- Reduces typos by generating properly structured elements.
-- Makes writing nested structures quicker and more consistent.

 Gist Link : https://gist.github.com/SanketSonje/21b5dacb8443c553591a22431aa36480

 # Overview of Snippet Code
-Writing the same HTML5 structure repeatedly is time-consuming.
+writing the same HTML5 structure repeatedly is time-consuming.
-With a **VS Code snippet**, you can type a short prefix (e.g., `html5`) and instantly expand it into a complete boilerplate template.
+With a VS Code snippet, you can type a short prefix (e.g., `html5`) and instantly expand it into a complete boilerplate template.

-## Why
-- Save time by avoiding repetitive typing.
-- Maintain consistency across projects.
-- Easily start new HTML files with best practices built-in.

 # Snippet Code